ericoporto/ags-manual-wiki/UpgradeTo36.md

 Mixing multiple languages, even in the same string, is totally fine (but requires having fonts that can display all of these languages).

-Where full unicode won't work (and not supposed to):
+Where unicode won't work (and not supposed to):
 * Script names of game objects: characters, guis, views, and so on;
 * Names of Custom properties and Global Variables;
-* Anything else in scripts: variables, function names and so on.
+* Variable names and function names in script.

-All the above must be done strictly in latin alphabet.
+All the above must be written strictly in latin alphabet.

-String variables and functions in script should work seamlessly with unicode texts.
+String variables and related functions should work seamlessly with unicode texts.
 Functions that work with characters were changed to have arguments and return values as `int`, to be able to pass any unicode character.
 This includes AppendChar(), ReplaceChar() and String.Char[] property.
 Also, `String.Format("%c", n)` will now be able to print unicode characters.

 The Translations are not affected by the game's setting and have a individual setting of their own.
 When you open TRS file made by the new version, it will have "#Encoding" option in the file's header.
 This is where you may write either "UTF-8" or "ASCII" by hand to tell the translation compiler (and the engine) how this translation should be interpreted.
 By default this should be "UTF-8", so you only need to change this if you need translation to be in ASCII for some reason.
 If you have imported an older project and TRS file does not have this option, then you may add one yourself.
 Just remember that TRS options must be preceded with a comment sign, like this: